Nucleosynthesis and CMB bounds on photophilic ALPs: a fresh look: Conclusions

 ALPs are a generic prediction of low-energy realizations of string theory.
 While there are no firm predictions on the actual spectrum and couplings for them, some of these axions may end up having masses and lifetimes in the window we focused on in our study.
-We have presented results in a model-independent fashion (see Fig.~\ref{fig:results-Y-tau-plane}), but we will actually make our codes publicly available upon publication of this study.
-It is our hope that this will allow interested researchers to find exact cosmological limits for their models, but also allow for generalizations, and expansions.
+We have presented results in a model-independent fashion (see Fig.~\ref{fig:results-Y-tau-plane}), {and made our codes publicly available}.
+It is our hope that this will allow interested researchers to find exact cosmological limits for their models, but also allow for generalizations and expansions.
 The latter includes considering longer lifetimes, the interplay with photo-disassociation, as well as going to higher ALP masses and considering various ALP coupling patterns.